tagtag/scATAC-seq/README.md

 # scATAC-seq

 This is  a sample R code for
-Tensor Decomposition Discriminates Tissues Using scATAC-seq Y-H. Taguchi  and Turki Turki
+"Tensor Decomposition Discriminates Tissues Using scATAC-seq" by Y-H. Taguchi  and Turki Turki